Work in Asia 2026: Visa Sponsored Jobs in Singapore, Japan, China, South Korea, Vietnam, Thailand, Hong Kong, Turkey | IFMOSA Work

 • Processing: 2–3 months including work permit + residence permit.

-✅ Every IFMOSA Asia job listing includes official government visa links (MOM, ISA, SAFEA) so you can verify requirements yourself.
+✅ Every IFMOSA Asia job listing includes official government visa links so you can verify requirements yourself.

 🌏 Which Asian Countries Hire Foreign Workers Most (2026)